-Yes, Portugal is bound by the 2007 Hague Protocol.
-As such, the following rules of Council Regulation (EC) No 4/2009 of 18 December 2008 shall apply to maintenance judgments handed down in Portugal: Articles 8, 13 and 17 to 22.
+Yes, Portugal is bound by the Hague Protocol of 2007.
+As such, the following rules of Council Regulation (EC) No 4/2009 of 18 December 2008 apply to maintenance judgements handed down in Portugal: Articles 8, 13 and 17 to 22.

 17 If this Member State is not bound by the 2007 Hague Protocol, which law will be applicable to the maintenance claim according to its private international law rules?
 What are the corresponding private international law rules?

-The answer to this question is not necessary because of the affirmative reply to the previous question.
+The answer to this question is nullified by the affirmative answer to the previous question.

 18 What are the rules on access to justice in cross-border cases within the EU following the structure of Chapter V of the Maintenance Regulation?